rotundasoftware/parcelify/README.md

 console.log( 'hello world' );
 ```

-After parcelify is run from the command line,
+Now run from the command line (or as part of a [browserify command](browserify command))

 ```
 $ parcelify main.js -c bundle.css
 ```

-Now `bundle.css` has all the css in the modules on which `main.js` depends (in this case `myModule.css`).
+`bundle.css` will now be a concatenation of all the css files in the modules on which `main.js` depends, in this case `myModule.css`, in the order of the js dependency graph.

 ## Installation